commanderx16/x16-docs/X16 Reference - 09 - Sound Programming.md

 ```

 Conveniently, the KERNAL API still exists in this bank, and calling a KERNAL API routine will automatically switch your ROM bank back to the KERNAL bank to perform the routine and then switch back right before returning, so there's usually no need for your audio-centric program to switch away from the audio bank to perform the occasional KERNAL API call.

-Alternately, you can access these routines while having another ROM bank active by using `jsrfar` from the KERNAL API.

 ### Audio API routines